vadadler/android/data-public-api/README.md

 ## Architecture ##

-Based on the requirements the following packages are being used:
+Based on the requirements the following packages are/will be be used:
 1. [Retrofit 2](http://square.github.io/retrofit/) Retrofit is a REST Client for Android and Java developed by Square.
 It makes it relatively easy to retrieve and upload JSON (or other structured data) via a REST based webservice.
 This library is being used to GET news articles.
+2. [ButterKnife](https://github.com/JakeWharton/butterknife) is a viewbinding library for Android that uses annotation to generate boilerplate code.
+3. [Dagger 2](https://google.github.io/dagger/) is a fully static, compile-time dependency injection framework for both Java and Android.